schwarz-e/schwarz-e.github.io/github-setup.md

 ### macOS

 Most versions of macOS already have Git installed.
-Open Terminal and check to see if Git is already activated.
+Open a terminal window and check to see if Git is already activated.
 If Git is not installed, you can install the latest version from [GitHub](https://github.com/).
+If you have Homebrew already installed, you can use the following command:

 ```bash
 brew install git